Testing for PFAS and Keeping Tacoma's Drinking Water Safe

-Based on the results of the first test, Tacoma Water is notifying customers and closed the well for additional testing and maintenance.
+Based on the results of the first test, Tacoma Water notified customers and closed the well for additional testing and maintenance.
 The closed well served as a source of unfluoridated water.
 The only people who may have received water with potentially elevated PFAS level were those who went to the well site at 7440 S. Cedar Street in Tacoma and filled their own containers.

 Other Test Results

 No PFAS were detected in water from the Green River, which serves all Tacoma Water customers with the vast majority of their drinking water.
 Test results taken 2015, indicated that Tacoma Water customers have only received water with PFAS levels significantly below the federal standard of 70 parts per trillion at their homes and businesses.

 For more information about PFAS, including the health and safety risks associated with these compounds, visit the Tacoma-Pierce County Health Department website.

 Yes.
 The vast majority of the water you receive from Tacoma Water is filtered water that comes from the Green River, where there was no PFAS detected.
 The utility also tested the blended groundwater (which comes from multiple seasonal use wells) supplied to Tacoma Water customers, and the PFAS levels are significantly below the EPA Health Advisory Level.